glpi-project/doc/source/modules/overview/actions.rst

 Attaching a document
 ^^^^^^^^^^^^^^^^^^^^

-For all inventory objects, attaching a document is realized in the same way:
+When available for the item type, attaching a document is realized in the same way:

 #.
 Connect to GLPI ;
 #.
 Go to the object menu, for example, to attach to a computer, go to `Assets > Computers` ;